Post-Decree Motion Lawyers in Anoka

 Whether changes in an order are sought or need to be objected to, it is important to be fully prepared before presenting anything to the judge.

-The family law attorneys of Bolt Hoffer Boyd Law Firm have the experience and knowledge to guide you through this process, whether you’d like to initiate a post-decree motion or you need to respond to one.
-Contact us at (763) 406-7000 for a free initial consultation.
+The attorneys of Bolt Hoffer Boyd Law Firm have the experience and knowledge to guide you through this process, whether you’d like to initiate a post-decree motion, or you need to respond to one.